-- Clubs - Home Clubs retain all gate revenues and must pay 5% of the gross ticket revenues or a minimum of \$500 (whichever is greater) within 30 days of the match to Concacaf for each home match in which fans are allowed entry. - Financial Reports - The Match Financial Report form and Box Office Statement must be completed, signed and delivered to Concacaf for all home matches along with an official ticket sales report generated by the home Club's sales merchant provider NO LATER THAN 15 BUSINESS DAYS FOLLOWING EACH HOME MATCH.
-All documentation must be submitted to the corresponding Concacaf Team Service Manager
+- Clubs - Home Clubs retain all gate revenues and must pay 5% of the gross ticket revenues or a minimum of \$500 (whichever is greater) within 30 days of each match to Concacaf for each home match. - Financial Reports - The Match Financial Report form and Box Office Statement must be completed, signed and delivered to Concacaf for all home matches along with an official ticket sales report generated by the home Club's sales merchant provider NO LATER THAN 15 BUSINESS DAYS FOLLOWING EACH HOME MATCH.
+All documentation must be submitted to the corresponding Concacaf Team Service Manager.